SUTDMC/Omamori/README.md

 Spigot Plugin for Minecraft Versions > 1.14

-Assigns an item to be an __Omamori__ (Lucky Charm), that when used, protects players from being targeted by Mobs.
+Craetes an __Omamori__ (Lucky Charm), that when used, protects players from being targeted by Mobs.

-The current item is **Carrot on a Stick**, but this is set to be configurable in a future update.
+The current item is a modified **carrot on a stick**.
+A datapack and resource pack is required.